mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-29"></a>
 [Back to top](#top)
 ## TX-29 -- Rep. Gene Green (D)
+### Committees
+Gene Green is the #5 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016